thesp0nge/dawnscanner/Roadmap.md

 * adding test for RoRCheatSheet\_7
 * adding test for RoRCheatSheet\_8
 * Fix issue #1.
 You can read more about it in TODO.md
+* Added internal API to scan a single Gemfile.lock

 ## Version 0.90